Hopea sphaerocarpa

-Hopea sphaerocarpa is a tree in the family Dipterocarpaceae, native to Borneo.
-The specific epithet sphaerocarpa means "round fruit".
+Hopea sphaerocarpa is a tree in the family Dipterocarpaceae.
+It is native to Borneo.

 Description

 Hopea sphaerocarpa grows up to 10 m tall, with a trunk diameter of up to 10 cm.
 It has buttresses, including flying (detached) buttresses, and stilt roots.
 The bark is smooth.
 The papery leaves are ovate to lanceolate and measure up to 10 cm long.
 The inflorescences measure up to 10 cm long and bear dark red flowers.
 The nuts are egg-shaped and measure up to 1 cm long.

+Taxonomy

+The species was originally described as Balanocarpus sphaerocarpus by French botanist Frédéric Louis Heim in 1892, as part of his doctoral thesis.
+In 1963, British botanist Peter Shaw Ashton transferred the species to the genus Hopea.
+The type specimen was collected in Sarawak, Borneo.
+The specific epithet sphaerocarpa means 'round fruit'.

 Distribution and habitat

 Hopea sphaerocarpa is endemic to Borneo.
 Its habitat is dipterocarp forests near rivers, at elevations to 530 m.

 Conservation

 Hopea sphaerocarpa has been assessed as near threatened on the IUCN Red List.
 It is threatened by conversion of land for palm oil plantations and other intensive agriculture.
 It is also threatened by logging activities.
 The species is found in some protected areas.